FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/01 - Learn CSS - Slectors and Visual Rules.md

 ##### 1.3.1.2.1.
 Absolute Length Units

-- The following are all absolute length units — they are not relative to anything else, and are generally considered to always be the same size.
+- The following are all absolute length units — they are not relative to anything else, and are generally considered to **always be the same size**.

 | Unit |        Name         | Equivalent to            |
 | :--: | :-----------------: | ------------------------ |